silverstripe/silverstripe-framework/docs/en/topics/configuration.md

   - Configuration is normally set by a knowledgeable technical user, such as a developer, not the end user

 In SilverStripe 3, each class has it's configuration specified as set of named properties and associated values.
 The values at any given time are calculated by merging several sources using rules explained below.
-These sources are:
+These sources are as follows (in highest -> lowest priority order):

-  - Values set via a call to Config#update
+  - Values set via a call to Config#update (e.g. in `_config.php`)

   - Values taken from YAML files in specially named directories